avwsolutions/katacoda-scenarios/setup-your-digital-forensics-platform/Experiment-Enabling-Logstash.md

-Time to start our first experiment.
-This experiment is using a API connection towards elasticsearch.
-During this experiment we will:

-* Opening a *BASH* towards our Pods and see the expected result in Kibana.
-* Try to access sensitive files, such as *'/etc/shadow'* and see the expected result in Kibana.
-* Looking into the default running *falco ruleset*.

-#### First we will open a *BASH* session towards our *es* Pod.

-`kubectl exec -it es /bin/bash`{{execute HOST1}}
+In the last experiment we where using a direct REST API call towards Elasticsearch, which works but has some constraints such as caching and enrichment capabilities.
+For this you can use either [Fluentd](https://www.fluentd.org/) or [Logstash](https://www.elastic.co/products/logstash).
+During this experiment we will redeploy our Sysdig Falco pods with a new configuration to directly integrate with the ELK stack and take advantages of the persistent queue and enrichments functions available to respond on Sysdig events.

+**Note:** Don't forget to first remove your current *helm* package, which can be easily done with `helm delete --purge sysdig-falco-1`{{execute HOST1}}

 #### After we have connected try to look at the one or more *sensitive files*.